guangie88/smv-rs/README.md

-# smv-rs
+# `smv-rs`

-Binary to transform SemVer value for scripting purposes
+Binary to transform SemVer value for scripting purposes.